o3de/o3de.org/content/docs/user-guide/components/reference/terrain/world-debugger.md

 ---
 linktitle: Terrain World Debugger
 title: Terrain World Debugger Component
-description: The Terrain World Debugger component provides a means to display a Wireframe or Bounds representaion of the Terrain World.
+description: The Terrain World Debugger component provides a means to display a wireframe or bounds representaion of the Terrain World.
 toc: true
 ---

 The **Terrain World Debugger** component allows a representation of the World Bounds to be shown.
-These can be toggled on or off.
+This visualization can be toggled on or off.

 ## Provider ##